KIPAC/BootCamp/docs/summer-2020/0623_Setup.md

 Running a terminal window and connecting to a remote computer

-Starting a jupyter server remotely an connecting to it
+Starting a jupyter server remotely and connecting to it